 There have been some reports of propylene glycol causing brain-related symptoms.

-One case states that a woman with epilepsy developed repetitive convulsions and stupor due to propylene glycol poisoning from an unknown source (29).
+In one case, a woman with epilepsy developed repetitive convulsions and stupor due to propylene glycol poisoning from an unknown source (

 Very high amounts of propylene glycol were used in both of these studies, yet another study found effects at smaller doses.